US Terrorist Attacks Fast Facts

 February 26, 1993 - A bomb explodes on the second subterranean level of Vista Hotel's public parking garage, below the 2 World Trade Center building.
 Six people are killed, and more than 1,000 people are treated for injuries.
 Six suspects are convicted of participating in the bombing.
 The seventh suspect, Abdul Rahman Yasin, is still at large.

 April 19, 1995 - A bomb rips through the Alfred P. Murrah Federal Building in Oklahoma City, Oklahoma, killing 168 people and injuring almost 700.
-Timothy McVeigh is convicted on federal murder charges and executed in 2001.
+Timothy McVeigh is convicted on federal murder charges in 1997, and he is executed in 2001.

 July 27, 1996 - A bomb explodes in Centennial Olympic Park in Atlanta during the middle of a concert during the Summer Olympics.
 One person is killed, another dies from a heart attack, and 111 others are injured.
 Bombing suspect Eric Robert Rudolph is arrested in North Carolina in 2003, after being indicted in 2000 for the Atlanta bombing and for other bombings, including one at an abortion clinic where one person died.
 Rudolph is serving four consecutive sentences of life in prison plus 120 years for the attacks.